Haven Hospice in Gainesville, Florida

 What Is Hospice?

-There are close to 4,300 hospices nationwide, according to the Centers for Disease Control and Prevention.
-All hospices provide a similar kind of medical care.
+There are close to 4,300 hospices nationwide, according to the Centers for Disease Control and Prevention, and all hospices provide a similar kind of care.
 However, they differ in the unfunded programs they offer and the level of reimbursement they receive.